Auto Mechanic

 Toyota mechanic fails secure Front Passenger rotor to the caliper.
 Not loose, no bolts applied.
 While Driving home wheel banged R to L then locked up.
 After wheel was removed the brakes dropped.
 Is this a big enough safety factor for a case?
 Consider

-Asked by DADE almost 11 years ago
+Asked by DADE over 11 years ago

 Yikes!
 I hope that everyone is okay.
 It hard to say whether sueing is a worth wild venture.
 Here is my take.